katiestar99/ansible/docs/docsite/rst/scenario_guides/kubernetes_scenarios/k8s_inventory.rst

 ===================================

-The best way to interact with your Pods is to use the Kubernetes dynamic inventory plugin, which dynamically queries Kubernetes APIs using ``kubectl`` command line available on controller node and tells Ansible what Pods can be managed.
+The best way to interact with your Pods is to use the Kubernetes dynamic inventory plugin, which dynamically queries Kubernetes APIs using ``kubectl`` command line available on controller node and tells Assible what Pods can be managed.

 Requirements
 ------------

-To use the Kubernetes dynamic inventory plugins, you must install `Kubernetes Python client <https://github.com/kubernetes-client/python>`_, `kubectl <https://github.com/kubernetes/kubectl>`_ and `OpenShift Python client <https://github.com/openshift/openshift-restclient-python>`_ on your control node (the host running Ansible).
+To use the Kubernetes dynamic inventory plugins, you must install `Kubernetes Python client <https://github.com/kubernetes-client/python>`_, `kubectl <https://github.com/kubernetes/kubectl>`_ and `OpenShift Python client <https://github.com/openshift/openshift-restclient-python>`_ on your control node (the host running Assible).

 .. code-block:: bash